 What is Transportation Demand Management?

 Transportation Demand Management (TDM) is a set of measures that make it easier for people to take transit, carpool, bike, walk, or otherwise shift away from driving alone.
-By requiring developments to implement TDM measures, the City of Santa Clara aims to reduce drive-alone trips, parking impacts, and traffic congestion by increasing accessibility and the provision of alternative transportation options, which benefits the environment and public health.
+By requiring developments to implement TDM measures, the City of Santa Clara aims to reduce drive-alone trips, parking impacts, and traffic congestion.
+This is done by increasing accessibility and the provision of alternative transportation options, which benefits the environment and public health.

 The TDM program is rooted in relevant adopted plans and policies, requiring certain projects to reduce drive-alone trips by meeting reduction targets.
 TDM measures may include but are not limited to making available bicycle lockers, transit passes and access to carpooling.
 The implementation of TDM measures is a multistep process and monitoring and reporting compliance typically occurs over the life of the project.